Versatile Npm-Free Web Stack

 - Or

-bun install/qn install.
-It can also be invoked manually asnode dependencies.js. - A git commit hash is a content hash over the full source tree.
+bun install.
+It can also be invoked manually asnode install.js.qn installdoesn't need the script at all. - A git commit hash is a content hash over the full source tree.
 Pinning commit hashes across repos extends git's Merkle DAG into a single tree covering all dependencies.